 Safest neighborhoods in Lyon

-Lyon neighborhoods are generally safe, although there are some areas you do want to avoid at night.
-The most charming neighborhood is Vieux Lyon but the most central area is La Presqu’lle.
-Most public areas are safe for residents and tourists.
+Lyon neighborhoods are generally safe, the most charming neighborhood is Vieux Lyon but the most central area is La Presqu’lle.

 Located in the UNESCO World Heritage district of the city, this is one of the best neighborhoods to stay when in Lyon.
 Since it is right at the confluence of the Rhone and Saone Rivers, it was named Presqu’Ile which means peninsula in English.
 It is also considered to be the city centre of Lyon.
 There are wonderful shops and restaurants in this neighborhood.